 Cervical Spinal Cord

 Arterial supply to the cervical spinal cord displays a marked variation between individuals because of differences in embryonic development—the ASA and two PSAs branch off the distal vertebral arteries at the level of the foramen magnum.
 The ASA courses midline on the ventral sulcus of the spinal cord, while the PSAs travel parallel to each other in a paramedian location on the dorsal aspect.
-In the cervical spine, there are two or three supportive anterior and posterior radiculomedullary arteries branching from the vertebral arteries.
-The largest of these radiculomedullary vessels is the artery of cervical enlargement usually identified between the C4-C8 vertebral levels, most often coursing along the C6 nerve root.
+In the cervical spine, two or three supportive anterior and posterior radiculomedullary arteries branch from the vertebral arteries.
+The largest of these radiculomedullary vessels is the artery of cervical enlargement, usually identified between the C4-C8 vertebral levels, most often coursing along the C6 nerve root.
 The radiculomedullary arteries join with the ASA and PSAs to carry supplemental blood flow to these nervous tissues.
 The provision of supplemental flow to the cord is from branches of the vertebral, ascending cervical, and deep cervical arteries, and potentially the ascending pharyngeal and occipital arteries.

 Thoracic Spinal Cord

-The diameter of the ASA through the thoracic spinal cord is notably narrower when compared to its size in the cervical and lumbar regions.
+The diameter of the ASA through the thoracic spinal cord is notably narrower compared to its size in the cervical and lumbar regions.
 Thus, much of the blood flow to the thoracic spine derives from segmental arteries branching from the dorsal aorta.
-Most often, there exist nine pairs of posterior intercostal arteries in addition to one pair of subcostal arteries supplying the spinal cord in the thorax; however, variation in the quantity of segmental vasculature is not uncommon.
+Most often, nine pairs of posterior intercostal arteries in addition to one pair of subcostal arteries supply the spinal cord in the thorax; however, variation in the quantity of segmental vasculature is not uncommon.
 Rostral to the T3 level, the segmental arteries arise from the supreme intercostal artery, also known as the superior intercostal artery.
 Caudal to this level, minor segmental arteries branch directly from the dorsal aorta and derive their name according to the rib under which they track.
 Anatomically, the minor segmental arteries branch from the aorta at one to two vertebral levels caudal to their perfusion site and are seen traveling in an upward course from their site of origin to the spinal column.

 Lumbar Spinal Cord